BradleyCodeU/bradleycodeu.github.io/_apcsp/textgames/bossbattle.md

   - Return the number of damage

 Define a function named hitPlayer that require one argument: playerHealth.
-  - Create a list/array of enemyAttacks.
-For example, "Sneak Attack", "Roundhouse Kick", "Punchy Punch", "Hair Whip", "Jump Scare", "Evil Slap"
+  - Create a list/array of 7 enemyAttacks.
+For example, "Sneak Attack", "Roundhouse Kick", "Punchy Punch"
   - Randomly pick one of the enemyAttacks
   - Print a message that says which random attack the dragon uses.
 For example, "Dragon Uses Hair Whip" or "Dragon Uses Jump Scare"
   - Create a variable called damage and set it to zero.